-A few years back, radios in bars, in cars and on the beach would echo a mellifluous melange of strings, soft acoustic guitars and a hypnotising voice that could easily steal your heart.
+A decade ago, radios in bars, in cars and on the beach would echo a mellifluous melange of strings, soft acoustic guitars and a hypnotising voice that could easily steal your heart.

 Everyone was sure it was some new “foreign” artist who was really promising and here to stay.